salrashid123/gcpdotnet/README.md

 Sample code demonstrating running trivial .NET web applications on Google Cloud Platform services.
 These simply builds off of existing technologies and samples but configures it to run on GCP effeciently with healh checking and load balancing.

-There are two samples contained here is confirmed to run against
+There are two samples contained here are both confirmed to run against

 **microsoft/aspnet:1.0.0-beta8-coreclr**